xtuml/mc/doc/notes/9257_oloadpragma_int.md

 2. Document References
 ----------------------
-[1] [9257](https://support.onefact.net/redmine/issues/9257) Pragmas on overloaded services appear on all versions of the service
+[1] [9257](https://support.onefact.net/issues/9257) Pragmas on overloaded services appear on all versions of the service
+[2] [9369](https://support.onefact.net/issues/9369) Add signatures to marking paths in editor.

 3. Background
 -------------